Alain de Benoist: Critics

-Critics of de Benoist like Thomas Sheehan argue he has developed a novel restatement of fascism.
+Critics of de Benoist, such as Thomas Sheehan, argue he has developed a novel restatement of fascism.
 Roger Griffin, using an ideal type definition of fascism, which includes "populist ultra-nationalism" and "palingenesis" (heroic rebirth), argues that the Nouvelle Droite draws on such fascist ideologues as Armin Mohler in a way that allows Nouvelle Droite ideologues like de Benoist to claim a "metapolitical" stance but which nonetheless has residual fascist ideological elements.
 In response to accusations of fascism, de Benoist notes his support of direct democracy and localism, as well as his opposition to authoritarianism, totalitarianism, and militarism, characteristics of historical Fascism.
 De Benoist's critics also claim his views recall Nazi attempts to replace German Christianity with its own paganism.
 They note that de Benoist's rejection of the French Revolution's legacy and the allegedly abstract Rights of Man ties him to the same Counter-Enlightenment right-wing tradition as counter-revolutionary Legitimists, fascists, Vichyites, and integral nationalists.